Inklingo

 colina

-Use 'colina' for a general, natural, rounded rise in the land, often small to medium in size.
+Use 'colina' for a general, natural, and often rounded rise in the land, especially when it's not particularly steep.

 A storybook illustration of a smooth, green, grassy hill rising gently from a flat plain under a bright blue sky.